Alzubairh/Cybersecurity-Home-Lab/README.md

-# Cybersecurity Home Lab – Zubair Helal
+# Cybersecurity Home Lab – ALzubair Helal

 This repository contains my personal cybersecurity home lab projects built in a Kali Linux virtual machine.
 Each project includes screenshots, summaries, and documentation of hands-on skills I practiced to learn real-world IT and security concepts.